AlaSQL/alasql/README.md

 ## Limitations

-Please be aware that AlaSQL ~~may~~ have [bugs](https://github.com/agershun/alasql/labels/Bug).
-Beside the bugs there are a number of limitations
+Please be aware that AlaSQL has [bugs](https://github.com/agershun/alasql/labels/Bug).
+Beside having some bugs, there are a number of limitations:

 0. AlaSQL has a (long) list of keywords that must be escaped if used for column names.
 When selecting a field named `key` please write ``` SELECT `key` FROM ... ``` instead.
 This is also the case for words like ``` `value` ```, ``` `read` ```, ``` `count` ```, ``` `by` ```, ``` `top` ```, ``` `path` ```, ``` `deleted` ```, ``` `work` ``` and ``` `offset` ```.
 Please consult the [full list of keywords](https://github.com/agershun/alasql/wiki/AlaSQL-Keywords).

-0. It is Ok with select for 1000000 records or to join two tables by 10000 records in each (You can use streaming functions to work with longer datasources - see [test/test143.js](test/test143.js)) but be aware that the workload is multiplied so selecting from more than 8 tables with just 100 rows in each will show bad performance.
+0. It is OK to `SELECT` 1000000 records or to `JOIN` two tables with 10000 records in each (You can use streaming functions to work with longer datasources - see [test/test143.js](test/test143.js)) but be aware that the workload is multiplied so `SELECT`ing from more than 8 tables with just 100 rows in each will show bad performance.
 This is one of our top priorities to make better.

-0. Limited functionality for transactions (supports only for localStorage) - Sorry, transactions are limited, because AlaSQL started to use more complex approach for PRIMARY KEYS / FOREIGN KEYS.
+0. Limited functionality for transactions (supports only for localStorage) - Sorry, transactions are limited, because AlaSQL switched to more complex approach for handling `PRIMARY KEY`s / `FOREIGN KEY`s.
 Transactions will be fully turned on again in future version.

-0. A `(FULL) OUTER JOIN` and `RIGHT JOIN` on more than 2 tables will not give the expected results. `INNER JOIN` and `LEFT JOIN` are ok.
+0. A `(FULL) OUTER JOIN` and `RIGHT JOIN` of more than 2 tables will not produce expected results. `INNER JOIN` and `LEFT JOIN` are OK.

-0. Please use alias when you want fields with same name from different tables (`SELECT a.id as a_id, b.id as b_id FROM ?`).
+0. Please use aliases when you want fields with same name from different tables (`SELECT a.id as a_id, b.id as b_id FROM ?`).

-0. At the moment Alasql does not work with jszip 3.0.0 - please use version 2.x
+0. At the moment AlaSQL does not work with JSZip 3.0.0 - please use version 2.x.

-0. JOINing a sub-SELECT does not work.
-Please store your sub-select in a temporary table (or fetch the sub-select and pass it as an argument)
+0. `JOIN`ing a sub-`SELECT` does not work.
+Please store your sub-`SELECT` in a temporary table (or fetch the sub-`SELECT` and pass it as an argument).

-0. AlaSQL uses [FileSaver.js](https://github.com/eligrey/FileSaver.js/) library for saving files locally from the browser.
+0. AlaSQL uses the [FileSaver.js](https://github.com/eligrey/FileSaver.js/) library for saving files locally from the browser.
 Please be aware that it does not save files in Safari 8.0.

-Probably, there are many of others.
-Please, help us to fix them by [submitting it as an issue](https://github.com/agershun/alasql/issues).
+There are probably many others.
+Please help us fix them by [submitting an issue](https://github.com/agershun/alasql/issues).
 Thank you!